-• Play videos locally in Program: When enabled, clips will display a preview in the Program column when they are taken to air.
+Play videos locally in Program: When enabled, clips will display a preview in the Program column when they are taken to air.
 When disabled, only a thumbnail will be displayed.

-Note: See Armed and Program for more information about cuing content.
+See Armed and Program for more information about cueing content.

 - Show Status Bar: Show or hide the Status Bar at the bottom of the screen. - Remember collapsed channels per group: If checked, Multiplay stores the collapsed/ expanded state for each channel, per group.
 This is handy if one group contains content for a subset of the channels, while another group mainly contains content for another subset. - Disable channel state: When checked, Multiplay will show the last taken element in the Program column.
 This element is private for Multiplay.
 The Out and Continue buttons will operate only on this element.
 Other clients will not update the Program column.
-When unchecked, Channel State is used - given that the Media Sequencer version is equal to or above 5.0.
-When Channel State is used - the Program column will contain a more accurate snapshot of the content of the renderer - and the Out/Continue buttons will operate on all the current layers in the renderer. - Loop clips per default: Decides whether clips dragged in from a Media search should loop per default or not.
+When unchecked, Channel State is used if the Media Sequencer version 5.0 or above.
+When Channel State is used, the Program column will contain a more accurate snapshot of the content of the renderer and the Out and Continue buttons will operate on all the current layers in the renderer.